San Marcos Growers LogoSan Marcos Growers

 Brachychiton discolor is native to coastal scrub and drier rainforest areas of eastern Australia from north of Brisbane in Queensland south to Patterson, north of Sydney in New South Wales.
 Brachychiton discolor was first described in 1858 by Ferdinand Jacob Heinrich von Mueller.
 The name for the genus comes from the Greek words 'brachy' meaning "short" and 'chiton' meaning a "tunic" in reference to the seed coating and the specific epithet is the Latin word meaning "two different colors", likely in reference to the two distinct colors in the leaves.
 Other common names include Scrub Bottle Tree, in reference to the notable mid-trunk bulge that is likened to the shape of an old-fashion soda bottle, Hat Tree, in reference to the flower shape, Australian Sycamore, for its sycamore like leaves, Queensland Lacebark for the lattice-like pattern of the furrowed bark.
 Brachychiton are often called Kurrajong in Australia and there this tree is sometime called Lacebark Kurrajong or White Kurrajong.
 This species was first imported into the US in 1923 by the Bureau of Plant Industry, the USDA department that introduced new plants into the country, as B.P.I#56185.
 We have many great examples of this tree in the Santa Barbara area.

-This information about Brachychiton discolor displayed is based on research conducted in our horticultural library and from reliable online resources.
-We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.
+The information about Brachychiton discolor displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.

 [MORE INFO]